kslong/kred/README.md

 CCDs need to be processed to produce images of a single field.

-* PrepFiles.py - This creates a location to put the files that contribute to a single tile and then  writes the individual CCD images that contritute to a tile and stores them.
-The top level directory for storing the results of PrepFiles.py is called DECam\_prep.
-The images are scaled to the same magnitude scale.
-There is also a switch which allows one to attempt to subtract a background from the images, but in the absence of this there is no background subtraction

-* PrepSum.py - This summarizes the files that have been Prepped prior to combining all of the images in the various filters with swarp

 * SetupSwarp.py - This creates inputs (the.run and .default files)
 for running swarp